Takashiidobe/notes/src/business/steveys-tech-talk/all-about-big-tech-interviews.md

+---
+title: All About Big Tech Interviews date created: Tuesday, April 9th 2024, 6:15:41 pm date modified: Saturday, December 7th 2024, 6:44:03 pm
+---
-# All About big Tech Interviews
+# All About Big Tech Interviews

 🔄 The Flawed Process: Steve begins by acknowledging the inherent flaws in the technical interview process.
 He criticizes the industry's reliance on